FREE TRIAL UPGRADE!

 You've reached your limit of free access, if you'd like more info, please contact us at 800-327-6868.

-Health care facilities include hospitals, clinics, dental offices, outpatient surgery centers, birthing centers, and nursing homes.
-In addition to the medical staff, large health care facilities employ a variety of trades that have health and safety hazards associated with them.
-These include mechanical maintenance, medical equipment maintenance, housekeeping, food service, building and grounds maintenance, laundry, and administrative staff.
+Healthcare facilities include hospitals, clinics, dental offices, outpatient surgery centers, birthing centers, and nursing homes.
+In addition to the medical staff, large healthcare facilities employ a variety of trades that have health and safety hazards associated with them.
+These include, but are not limited to, mechanical maintenance, medical equipment maintenance, housekeeping, food service, building and grounds maintenance, laundry, and administrative staff.

-Hazard Category Definition Examples found in the hospital environment
+Hazard category Definition Examples found in the healthcare environment

-Biological Infectious/biological agents such as bacteria, viruses, fungi, or parasites, that may be transmitted by contact with infected patients or contaminated body secretions/fluids Human immunodeficiency virus (HIV), vancomycin resistant enterococcus (VRE), hepatitis B virus, hepatitis C virus, tuberculosis
+Biological Infectious/biological agents such as bacteria, viruses, fungi, or parasites, that may be transmitted by contact with infected patients or contaminated body secretions/fluids Human immunodeficiency virus (HIV), vancomycin resistant enterococcus (VRE), hepatitis B virus, hepatitis C virus, tuberculosis, COVID-19, seasonal influenza

 Chemical Various forms of chemicals that are potentially toxic or irritating to the body system, including medications, solutions, and gases Ethylene oxide, formaldehyde, glutaraldehyde, waste anesthetic gases, hazardous drugs such as cytotoxic agents, pentamidine, ribavirin